davidgordon12/Vert/README.md

 # <p align="center"> Vert - A Rusty Text Editor </p>

 Vert is a BLAZINGLY FAST text-editor built using Rust and TypeScript (via Tauri), designed to be easy to use, without much configuration.
 This public repo is where all development takes place.
-It also contains Roadmaps, <a href="">Issues</a>, <a href="">Project board</a> and the <a href="">Wiki</a>.
+It also contains Roadmaps, <a href="https://github.com/davidgordon12/Vert/issues">Issues</a>, <a href="https://github.com/users/davidgordon12/projects/3">Project board</a> and the <a href="https://github.com/davidgordon12/Vert/wiki">Wiki</a>.

 ## Features (WIP)